oterin/sodalite/README.md

-# sodalite
+# 🌊 sodalite

-a friendly media downloader for the web
+a friendly media downloader for the web ✨

-## what is it?
+## 💭 what is it?

-sodalite is an open-source, no-fuss downloader with real-time stats and a clean interface. paste a link from a supported service, choose your quality and format, receive the file download. that's it.
+sodalite is an open-source, no-fuss downloader with real-time stats and a clean interface. paste a link from a supported service, choose your quality and format, receive the file download. that's it. 🎯

-## features
+## ✨ features

-### simple & intuitive
+### 🎨 simple & intuitive
 - paste any supported link and get download options instantly
-- clean, mobile-friendly interface with brown cottage theme
+- clean, mobile-friendly interface with cozy brown cottage theme 🏡
 - no accounts, no ads, no tracking - just downloads

-### real-time statistics
+### 📊 real-time statistics
-- live server status with heartbeat monitoring
+- live server status with heartbeat monitoring 💓
 - connected clients counter via websockets
 - total downloads and bandwidth tracking
 - persistent stats that survive server restarts

-### advanced options
+### ⚙️ advanced options
 - video, audio-only, or muted download modes
 - multiple quality options for both video and audio
 - format selection (mp4, webm, mkv, mp3, m4a)
 - background processing with download queue

-### mobile-first design
+### 📱 mobile-first design
 - responsive dialog and interface
 - touch-friendly controls
 - works seamlessly on all devices

-## supported services
+## 🌐 supported services

-- **tiktok** - videos and audio extraction
+- **tiktok** → videos and audio extraction
-- **youtube** - videos, shorts, and music
+- **youtube** → videos, shorts, and music
-- **instagram reels** - full quality downloads
+- **instagram reels** → full quality downloads
-- ... more coming soon!
+- ... more coming soon! 🚀

-## how to use
+## 🚀 how to use

 1. copy a link from any supported service
 2. paste it into sodalite